Russia mandates vaccinations for some as virus cases surge | Health

 The moves seem to be an act of desperation by authorities.

-"They backed themselves into a corner, they have no choice now," said Judy Twigg, a political science professor specializing in global health at Virginia Commonwealth University.
-"They overhyped this vaccine so that people didn't trust it.
-Then they took a series of measures that were clearly attempted to make it seem as though the government had everything under control, the pandemic was no big deal. … And now they're in this situation, not surprisingly, where low vaccination rates have left an opening for the delta variant to come in," she said.
-Kremlin spokesman Dmitry Peskov insisted Thursday the vaccinations in Moscow were "voluntary," because those refusing to get the shot can still seek a different job.
+“They backed themselves into a corner, they have no choice now,” said Judy Twigg, a political science professor specializing in global health at Virginia Commonwealth University.
+“They overhyped this vaccine so that people didn't trust it.
+Then they took a series of measures that were clearly attempted to make it seem as though the government had everything under control, the pandemic was no big deal. … And now they're in this situation, not surprisingly, where low vaccination rates have left an opening for the delta variant to come in,” she said.
+Kremlin spokesman Dmitry Peskov insisted Friday there were no mandatory vaccinations and “no one is making” Russians get shots.
+Earlier this week, Peskov explained that those required to get vaccinated because of their line of work can refuse it and seek a different job.

 The mandates have drawn mixed responses, with some saying they are welcome if they prevent closures of businesses, while other say it's unclear how employers can persuade those who don't want the shots.